jrieke/cnn-interpretability/README.md

 Additionally, there are two other notebooks:
 - `interpretation-photos.ipynb` uses the same visualization methods as in the paper but applies them to 2D photos.
 This might be an easier introduction to the topic.
 - `small-dataset.ipynb` contains some old code to run a similar experiment on a smaller dataset.

+## Trained Model and Heatmaps

+If you don't want to train the model and/or run the computations for the heatmaps yourself, you can just download my results: [Here](https://drive.google.com/file/d/14m6v9DOubxrid20BbVyTgOOVF-K7xwV-/view?usp=sharing) is the final model that I used to produce all heatmaps in the paper (as a pytorch state dict; see paper or code for more details on how the model was trained).
+And [here](https://drive.google.com/open?id=1feEpR-GhKUe_YTkKu9dlnYIKsyF6fyei) are the numpy arrays that contain all average relevance heatmaps (as a compressed numpy .npz file).
+Please have a look at `interpretations-mri.ipynb` for instructions on how to load and use these files.

 ## Data